 The feasting is over.
 The turkey has disappeared: roasted and hot, microwaved leftovers, then cold sandwiches and eventually croquettes or thrown into soup.

 You climb on the scale with trepidation and breathe a long sigh of relief when the dreaded poundage fails to appear.
-Before you relax and think you got away with it, remember that your sneaky little body is playing its usual tricks.
+Before you relax and think you got away with it, remember that your sneaky little body is playing its usual tricks to ruin your fighter training.
 Two or three days of Spartan eating will make you feel virtuous again -until you step on the scale and find you’ve gained 5 pounds.
 “Fraud” you shriek.
 “I’ve been so good!”

 Remember the holiday feast?
 It has finally caught up with you as you knew, deep down, that it would.